We, as options traders, have the ultimate advantage over other investors.

 Typically this type of set-up occurs when a security moves from an oversold state back into a neutral state.
 When a security is oversold, it has trended lower, and as a result, fear has increased.
 The increase in fear inflates the price of the option, because more investors are buying options for protection.
 And that’s the reason why prices are skewed slightly higher for put options.

 So, assuming SPY’s implied volatility is at least slightly above historic volatility, we can proceed to the next step … choosing your return.

 I typically like to start with a trade that has a probability of success around 80%, if not higher.
 But I use 80% as my starting point.

 First I look at the call side of the iron condor, also known as a bear call spread.
 I want to find the short strike with an 80% probability of success.

-Next I look at the put side with the same goal in mind, a probability of success of 80% or higher.
-At 84.52%, the May 123 puts work.
+Next I take a look at the put side with the same goal in mind, a probability of success of 80% or higher.

 So, right now I have my starting range established.
 Obviously, I can alter it as needed, but first I want a good base for my iron condor trade.